-A local man has revealed his heartache at only being able to grow a bee moustache even then he is well into his thirties.
+A local man has revealed his heartache at only being able to grow a bee moustache even though he is well into his thirties.

 While all his male friends (and even a couple of his female ones) are capable of growing a full bee beard, Andrew Ingram, 38, can only grow a bee moustache.
 Any attempt to grow a full bee beard is patchy at best and leaves Andrew feeling ‘less of a man’.